 “People in the same age group compete for the same need, pitching the ‘haves’ against the ‘have-nots’ in that group,” he says.
 “For example, Maslow’s need for love and belonging afflicts those in their 20s, perhaps leading to jealousy.
 In their 30s and 40s, this need changes to one for esteem, which explains the jealousy over money and status.”

-The researchers said more studies are needed to determine what the cause of these differences in aging are caused by.
+The researchers said more studies are needed to determine what causes these differences in aging.

 “My hunch, though,” said Christina Harris, study researcher from the University of California-San Diego, “is that the hold envy has on people diminishes with time.
 My guess is that it’s good news about aging.”